tesujimath/beancount-lima/README.md

 [Import](doc/import.md) is particularly convenient and addresses pain points I encountered with import using classic Beancount tools.

+## Balance assertions

+A point of difference from classic Beancount is that balance assertions may be configured to assert the total for an account an all its subaccounts, using the lima config item `balance-rollup`.
+For example, if a bank account holds multiple logical amounts, they may be tracked as subaccounts, without violating balance assertions.

+Padding is only ever performed on the actual account asserted in the balance directive, never on its subaccounts.

+The default behaviour is not to do this.

 ## Contributions

 While issues are welcome, and I am particularly interested in more example files for import, given the current pace of development I am unlikely to be able to accept PRs for now.